nginx/nginx/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for nginx
+about: Suggest a feature for ngnix
 title: ""
 labels: "feature"
 ---

-### Describe the feature you'd like to add to nginx
+### Describe the feature you'd like to add to ngnix

 A clear and concise description of the feature.